 Prototypes that will be used for functional testing should mirror the same performance characteristics of the intended production part.
 If they will be used in market testing or for marketing the product prior to launch, proper finish of the intended production part should be a feature of the prototype as well.

-Molded plastic prototypes are oftentimes compared to layered rapid prototypes, but because every part is different, it is difficult to know the exact qualitative and quantitative variances.
+Molded plastic prototypes are often compared to layered rapid prototypes.
+But because every part is different, it is difficult to know the exact qualitative and quantitative variances.
 That said, 3D printed parts are not as strong as traditionally manufactured parts.
 With injection molding, the part possesses even strength across every angle and material structure is consistent throughout.
-Additionally, material finish options are limited in most layered, rapid prototyping scenarios.
-If your part requires a specific finish that aids the functionality of the desired production part, the design is not compromised and finish options increase greatly when selecting an injection molded prototype process.
+Additionally, material finish options are limited in most layered rapid prototyping scenarios.
+If your part requires a specific finish that aids the functionality of the desired production part, the design is not compromised and finishing options increase greatly when selecting an injection molded prototype process.